 If we go to psychological theory, an emotion “is a complex psychological state that involves three distinct components: a subjective experience, a physiological response, and a behavioral or expressive response”.
 From this definition we can take away two ideas:

 - Subjectivity & complexity: we do not all react the same way to similar situations.
 What may offend one person may seem funny to another.
-Besides, we can experience different emotions at the same time and it is not easy to understand both how we feel ourselves and how another person feels.
+Besides this, we can experience a mix of emotions at any one time and it is not easy to understand how we feel ourselves, let alone how another person feels.

 - Response: when you feel emotions there’s a physiological response associated (sweating, increased heart rate or breathing…) as well as gestures and expressions like smiling or crossing your arms.